oplatai/oplatai.github.io/pages/info.md

 ---
 ... we deliver state-of-the results, using state-of-the art software and sometimes even pushing the state-of-the-art.
 Yes we have research background.

-Oplatai is not first speech project for most of us.
+Oplatai is not first speech project for us.

 # Team